-Rectangular rapid flashing beacons (RRFB), as seen in Figure 5-7, approved for use at uncontrolled pedestrian and school crosswalk locations, are pedestrian actuated devices mounted adjacent to the roadway that flash in an alternating pattern when activated.
+Rectangular rapid flashing beacons (RRFB), as seen in Figure 5-7, approved for use at uncontrolled pedestrian and school crosswalk locations,5 are pedestrian actuated devices mounted adjacent to the roadway that flash in an alternating pattern when activated.

 Pedestrian hybrid beacons, also known as HAWK (High intensity Activated crossWalK) signals hang over the roadway like a traffic signal and flash when activated.
 Pedestrian hybrid beacons have been approved by the Federal Highway Administration (FHWA) and incorporated into the 2012 CA MUTCD.
+HAWK beacons should be used if gaps in traffic are not adequate to permit pedestrians to cross, if vehicle speeds on the major street are too high to permit pedestrians to cross, or if pedestrian delay is excessive.